-Monitor and manage reviews: It turns out that 88% of consumers read online reviews whether on your site or on such sites as Yelp or Google My Business to determine the quality of a local business, according to a survey from BrightLocal, local SEO tools and citation building company.
-Furthermore, 39% read them on a regular basis.
+It turns out that 88% of consumers read online reviews, whether on your site or such sites as Yelp or Google My Business, to determine the quality of a local business, according to a survey from BrightLocal, local SEO tools, and citation building company.
+Furthermore, 39% read them regularly.
 By following reviews, you find out what areas of your business might need to change, whether customer service, treatment offerings, retail product options, and so forth.
-But don’t just read reviews, respond to them and when necessary make the positive changes clients and prospects ask for.
+But don’t just read reviews, respond to them, and when necessary, make the positive changes clients and prospects ask for.

-Have a strong social media presence: Use social media channels to keep clients and others up to date on the activities of your spa or massage business.
-In addition to talking about treatments, special promotions or discounted services, talk about industry trends.
-Also explain your various skin care treatments and massage therapies to help followers decide which ones best suit their needs.
-If you or someone on your team attends an industry seminar, talk about the knowledge gained that will help clients.
+Use social media channels to keep clients and others up to date on your spa or massage business activities.
+In addition to talking about treatments, special promotions, or discounted services, talk about industry trends.
+Also, explain your various skincare treatments and massage therapies to help followers decide which ones best suit their needs.
+If you or someone on your team attends an industry seminar, talk about the knowledge gained to help clients.
 Include posts on self-care, identifying products you carry that can be part of a home skincare regime.
-Also introduce team members so that followers can become familiar with their skills.
+Also, introduce team members so that followers can become familiar with their skills.

-Maintain a blog: In addition to engagement on social channels, create a blog which can reside directly on your website to provide information about health, skin care, life style issues and industry trends.
+In addition to engagement on social channels, create a blog that can reside directly on your website to provide information about health, skincare, lifestyle issues, and industry trends.
 Providing quality content through a blog demonstrates that you are committed to the well-being of clients.
-You also may want to find opportunities to offer guest blogs on other sites of sports trainers, chiropractors, physical therapists, hair stylists and other professionals that are appropriate for co-marketing to raise visibility for your expertise.
+You also may want to find opportunities to offer guest blogs on other sites of sports trainers, chiropractors, physical therapists, hairstylists, and other professionals that are appropriate for co-marketing to raise visibility for your expertise.